 When talking about gameplay, most expect that Destiny 2 will retain the familiar feel of its predecessor.
 However, now that the franchise has officially moved into the current-gen, the hope is that Destiny 2 will add some important modern flourishes.
 For starters, a 60 fps frame rate is a must for the shooter moving forward, if only because that has become the gold standard.
 It might be a bit jarring for veteran console players at first, but there’s no doubt that a faster frame rate will benefit the experience as a whole.

 There’s also the question of the PC and whether or not Destiny 2 might release on PC.
 It’s impossible to deny that the interest is there, but whether or not Bungie decides to branch out to the PC is unclear.
 If the franchise does add a PC version, though, the developers will need to balance that experience independent of the console versions.
 Aim assist, for example, will need to be dialed back to suit the more precise mouse and keyboard.

-If nothing else it’s clear that the mixed reception to Destiny 1 will be on the minds of the Bungie developers, who will seemingly need to satisfy both newcomers and veterans.
+If nothing else it’s clear that the mixed reception to the original Destiny will be on the minds of the Bungie developers, who will seemingly need to satisfy both newcomers and veterans.
 There will need to be a delicate balance stuck between making sure those veterans don’t feel like their time with Destiny 1 was wasted and ensuring that newcomers don’t see Destiny 2 as an uphill battle to catch up.
 We should hear more about Bungie’s plans for the future of Destiny starting next year, but for right now the focus is on the new Rise of Iron expansion.

 Destiny: Rise of Iron releases September 20 for PS4 and Xbox One.
 Destiny 2 is slated for a 2017 release on the same platforms.